jlenon7/breakout_gym_env/README.md

 make env
 ```

-Now install all the project dependencies:
+Now install all the project dependencies and Atari ROMS:

 ```shell
 make install-all